 If cancellations are made 24 hours or more in advance, makeups may be scheduled if desired/possible or the lesson fee can also be reimbursed.
 (Please see the next paragraph about excused absences).

-Excused Absences: Students are allowed a total of TWO excused absences or cancellations (other than missed lessons due to sickness and regular holidays) from August 29 to May 31.
+Excused Absences: Students are allowed a total of TWO excused absences or cancellations/reschedule requests (other than missed lessons due to sickness and regular holidays) from August 24 to June 15.
 A calendar will be sent out at the beginning of September with all the lesson days clearly marked.
-Excused absences include any activity outside the lesson, such as a party, event, family obligation, etc. Scheduling June lessons is more flexible due to summer travels.
+Excused absences include any activity outside the lesson, such as a party, event, family obligation, etc. Scheduling lessons after June 15 is more flexible due to expected summer travels.
 For any additional cancellations, students will be charged for the missed lesson and not entitled to a makeup lesson.

 Snow days/Teacher Cancellation:

-• Teacher cancellation due to illness or professional engagement: Students are entitled to a credit or a makeup lesson.
+• Teacher cancellation due to illness or professional engagement: In the case of teacher cancellation, students are entitled to a credit or a makeup lesson.

 Sickness: